-Question: My husband refused to sleep with me because he did not want me to fall pregnant.
-We had a disagreement about this for a week, and he stayed away from me.
-Last night he came close to me, I asked him why he came after a week.
-There was no reply.
-I fell asleep, and then he forced himself on me.
+Question: My husband refused to sleep with me because he didn’t want me to fall pregnant.
+We had a disagreement about this for a week and he stayed away from me.
+Last night he came close to me, I asked him why he came after a week but there was no reply.
+I fell asleep and then he forced himself on me.
 Right at the end, I asked him to get off of me, but by then he had finished and walked out of the room.
 What am I to make of this?
-I am going out of my mind.
+I’m going out of my mind.

 Thank you for your question.
-I am sorry that your husband is treating you like this and does not show more affection.
-I pray that you can mutually love and respect each other and show it.
-It’s essential for a happy marriage.
+I am sorry that your husband is treating you like this and is not more gracious and communicative.
+I pray that you both achieve mutual understanding and respect.

 Do you already have children?
-If not, he is denying you your basic right to have children, and you should have an open and honest discussion about it.
-If you do have children, you should still discuss it, but perhaps you will not be able to change his mind about having more.
+If not, he is denying you your basic right to have children and you should have an open and honest discussion about it.
+If you do have children, you should still discuss it, and come to an agreement about having more or not.
+Procreation is the very purpose of marriage and a Prophetic injunction.
+See the virtues of having children here:

-There is an etiquette to intercourse and the Prophet, Allah bless him and grant him peace, encouraged that a woman’s sexual climax be met.
-See this link about mutual satisfaction and intimacy:
+There is an etiquette to intercourse and the Prophet, may Allah bless him and grant him peace, encouraged that a woman’s climax is met, along with sufficient foreplay before intercourse.
+Does a Muslim man have a right to sleep with his wife?
+Yes.
+Does he have a right to force her?
+No. Please see details of marital rape, and mutual satisfaction and intimacy here:

 [Ustadha] Shazia Ahmad